-Ticketmaster halts Taylor Swift ticket sales in France, cites issue with third-party provider
+Ticketmaster halts Taylor Swift ticket sales in France in another headache for fans

 Ticketmaster, which merged with Live Nation in 2010, is the world’s largest ticket seller, processing 500 million tickets each year in more than 30 countries.
 Around 70% of tickets for major concert venues in the U.S. are sold through Ticketmaster, according to data in a federal lawsuit filed by consumers last year.

-Outrage towards the ticket seller reemerged on Tuesday after the postponing of France ticket sales.
+Outrage toward the ticket seller reemerged Tuesday after the postponing of France ticket sales.

-“Ticketmaster is a poorly run company and its bad practices come in part from its position as a monopolist in the space of concert ticket distribution,” Syracuse University Law Professor Shubha Ghosh, who specializes in antitrust law, said in a statement.
+“Ticketmaster is a poorly run company and its bad practices come in part from its position as a monopolist in the space of concert ticket distribution,” Syracuse University law professor Shubha Ghosh, who specializes in antitrust law, said in a statement.

-Swift is currently wrapping up her 52-date U.S. tour, which is set to conclude with Los Angeles shows in early August.
-Her international shows begin in Mexico City on August 24.
-She’s scheduled to do four Paris concerts in May 2024 and two Lyon shows next June.
+Swift is wrapping up her 52-date U.S. tour, which is set to conclude with Los Angeles shows in early August.
+Her international shows begin in Mexico City on Aug.
+24. She’s scheduled to do four Paris concerts in May 2024 and two Lyon shows next June.